 Except as provided in section 548.091, every judgment requiring the payment of money shall be entered by the court administrator when ordered by the court and will be docketed by the court administrator upon the filing of an affidavit as provided in subdivision 2.
 Upon a transcript of the docket being filed with the court administrator in any other county, the court administrator shall also docket it.
 From the time of docketing the judgment is a lien, in the amount unpaid, upon all real property in the county then or thereafter owned by the judgment debtor, but it is not a lien upon registered land unless it is also recorded pursuant to sections 508.63 and 508A.63.
-The judgment survives, and the lien continues, for ten years after its entry or, in the case of a judgment for child support, including a judgment by operation of law, for 20 years after its entry.
+The judgment survives, and the lien continues, for ten years after its entry.
 Child support judgments may be renewed pursuant to section 548.091.